Randy the Band

 Randy the Band is an album by Swedish punk rock band Randy, released in October 2005 by Ny Våg Records and Epitaph Records/Burning Heart Records.
 As of July 2020, it is Randy's latest album.

 The album produced one single, "Razorblade," for which the band recorded a music video.

+Background

+In an interview in July 2006, the band's guitarist, Johan Brändström, stated that the band's sound at the time the album was recorded was influenced by several music styles: "everything from the hardest punk and metal to the softest country and other sweet-sounding stuff."